Virginia Sink: Early life and education

-Mary Virginia Sink was born in Denver, September 14, 1913 to Iva and George Sink, who worked in printing.
+Mary Virginia Sink was born in Denver, September 14, 1913, to Iva and George Sink, who worked in printing.
 She attended North High School in Denver and was part of the Girls' Athletics Society.

 She graduated as a chemical engineer from the University of Colorado in 1936.

 She had originally intended becoming a teacher but lacked the finance necessary to complete the training.
 She later explained the need to tell the engineering department that although she wanted to study chemical engineering she didn't plan on being an engineer.
 She was admitted to the course and finished in the top three of her class.
-She went to work for Chrysler where she took a masters in engineering in the Chrysler Institute of Engineering.
+She went to work for Chrysler where she took a master's degree in engineering in the Chrysler Institute of Engineering.
 When she graduated in 1938 she was the first woman to do so.
 Sink then taught at the institute as well as working as an engineer for Chrysler until 1946.